-The proposed legislation, General Assembly Raised Bill No. 7005, aims to amend Section 7-576a of the general statutes by establishing criteria for the designation of municipalities as tier I municipalities by the Municipal Finance Advisory Commission.
+The proposed legislation, General Assembly Raised Bill No. 7005, aims to amend Section 7-576a of the general statutes regarding the designation of municipalities as tier I municipalities by the Municipal Finance Advisory Commission.
 The bill stipulates that any municipality with a population of less than twenty-five thousand, as determined by the most recent decennial census, shall be designated as a tier I municipality.
 Additionally, municipalities with a population of twenty-five thousand or more may also be designated as tier I based on an evaluation of their financial condition and practices.

 Statutes affected: Raised Bill: 7-576a